usbarmory/tamago/board/usbarmory/README.md

 =========

-Go applications are simply required to import, the relevant board package to ensure that hardware initialization and runtime support takes place:
+Go applications are simply required to import, the relevant board package to ensure that hardware initialization and runtime support take place:

 ```golang
 import (